Welcome to the teacher’s guide to the Tennessee History for Kids booklet Free and Independent State.

 For more information about Kings Mountain, I recommend this book of first-person accounts of the battle.

-I wrote Chapter Six from scratch as I was putting together this booklet in the fall of 2018.
-I think what inspired me to do it was the map on page 31, shown here.
+Here is the map on page 31.
 This map leads to two questions: First of all, if you were a U.S. Congressman in 1796, would YOU have voted to allow Tennessee to become a state?
 I probably wouldn’t have.
 After all, Tennessee hardly looked ready for statehood.